Henry VII of England: Ancestry and early life

 Henry VII was born on 28 January 1457 at Pembroke Castle, in the English-speaking portion of Pembrokeshire known as Little England beyond Wales.
-He was the only child of Lady Margaret Beaufort and Edmund Tudor, 1st Earl of Richmond.
+He was the only child of Lady Margaret Beaufort, who was 13 years old at the time, and Edmund Tudor, 1st Earl of Richmond, who, at 26, died three months before his birth.
 He was probably baptised at St Mary's Church, Pembroke, though no documentation of the event exists.
-His father died three months before his birth.
 Henry's paternal grandfather, Owen Tudor, originally from the Tudors of Penmynydd, Isle of Anglesey in Wales, had been a page in the court of King Henry V. He rose to become one of the "Squires to the Body to the King" after military service at the Battle of Agincourt.
 Owen is said to have secretly married the widow of Henry V, Catherine of Valois.
 One of their sons was Edmund, Henry's father.
-Edmund was created Earl of Richmond in 1452, and "formally declared legitimate by Parliament".
+Edmund was created Earl of Richmond in 1452 and "formally declared legitimate by Parliament".

 The descent of Henry's mother, Margaret, through the legitimised House of Beaufort bolstered Henry's claim to the English throne.
 She was a great-granddaughter of John of Gaunt, 1st Duke of Lancaster (fourth son of Edward III), and his third wife Katherine Swynford.
 Swynford was Gaunt's mistress for about 25 years.
-When they married in 1396 they already had four children, including Henry's great-grandfather John Beaufort.
-Gaunt's nephew Richard II legitimised Gaunt's children by Swynford by Letters Patent in 1397.
-In 1407, Henry IV, Gaunt's son by his first wife, issued new Letters Patent confirming the legitimacy of his half-siblings but also declaring them ineligible for the throne.
-Henry IV's action was of doubtful legality, as the Beauforts were previously legitimised by an Act of Parliament, but it weakened Henry's claim.
-Nonetheless, by 1483 Henry was the senior male Lancastrian claimant remaining after the deaths in battle, by murder or execution of Henry VI (son of Henry V and Catherine of Valois), his son Edward of Westminster, Prince of Wales, and the other Beaufort line of descent through Lady Margaret's uncle, Edmund Beaufort, 2nd Duke of Somerset.
+When they married in 1396, they already had four children, including Henry's great-grandfather John Beaufort.
+Gaunt's nephew Richard II legitimised Gaunt's children by Swynford by letters patent in 1397.
+In 1407, Henry IV, Gaunt's son by his first wife, issued new letters patent confirming the legitimacy of his half-siblings but also declaring them ineligible for the throne.
+Henry IV's action was of doubtful legality, as the Beauforts were previously legitimised by an act of Parliament, but it weakened Henry's claim.
+Nonetheless, by 1483 Henry was the senior male claimant heir to the House of Lancaster remaining after the deaths in battle, by murder or execution of Henry VI (son of Henry V and Catherine of Valois), his son Edward of Westminster, Prince of Wales, and the other Beaufort line of descent through Lady Margaret's uncle, Edmund Beaufort, 2nd Duke of Somerset.